premAI-io/state-of-open-source-ai/models.md

 [Midjourney](https://www.midjourney.com/home) is a proprietary model for Image generation developed by [Midjourney](https://www.midjourney.com/home).

-## Rise of Open-Source Models
+## Open-Source Models

-[ChatGPT](chatgpt) would be playing a huge role if it was a story of LLMs and how they fast-tracked their improvements.
+[](#chatgpt) would be playing a huge role if it was a story of LLMs and how they fast-tracked their improvements.
 Early high performing LLMs were proprietary, accessible only through organisations' paid APIs, hindering transparency and raising concerns about data privacy, bias, alignment and robustness, giving limited possibilities to cater domain-specific use cases without letting RLHF'ed alignment {cite}`lambert2022illustrating` interfere.

+### Early models

 Recognising the need for openness, the LLM research community responded by creating open-source variants, laying the foundation for increased transparency and the development of more powerful models.

-### Early Open LLMs

 There has been few notable open LLMs pre-ChatGPT era like [BLOOM](https://bigscience.huggingface.co/blog/bloom), [GPT-NewX-20B](https://arxiv.org/abs/2204.06745), [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b), [OPT](https://arxiv.org/abs/2205.01068).

 #### GPT-J-6B

-[GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) is an English-only casual language model, which at the time of its release was the largest publicly available GPT-3 style language model.
+[GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) is an early English-only casual language model, which at the time of its release was the largest publicly available GPT-3 style language model.
 [Code and weights are open sourced](https://github.com/kingoflolz/mesh-transformer-jax#gpt-j-6b) along with a [blog](https://arankomatsuzaki.wordpress.com/2021/06/04/gpt-j) by [Aran Komatsuzaki](https://arankomatsuzaki.wordpress.com), one of the authors of the model.

 ##### Uniqueness